Super Bowl LI: Second half

-Bosher's 36-yard kick gave the Patriots the ball on their own 9-yard line with 3:30 left on the clock and two of their timeouts left.
-After two incompletions, Brady picked up a first down with a 16-yard pass to Chris Hogan.
-After an 11-yard pass to Mitchell, Brady threw a pass that was nearly intercepted by Alford.
+Bosher's 36-yard kick gave the Patriots the ball on their own 9-yard line with 3:30 left on the clock and two of their three timeouts left.
+After two incompletions, Brady picked up a first down with a 16-yard pass to wide receiver Chris Hogan.
+After an 11-yard pass to Mitchell, Brady threw a pass that was nearly intercepted again by Alford.
 Instead, he batted the ball in the air, and it fell into the arms of Edelman, who made a diving catch as it bounced off Alford's shoe.
-Edelman just barely managed to get his hands under the ball before it hit the ground, securing the football for what would be ruled as a 23-yard pass completion.
-Atlanta challenged the on-field ruling, but referee Carl Cheffers announced that the call stood, and Atlanta was charged with their final timeout.
+Edelman just barely managed to get his hands under the ball before it hit the ground, securing it for what would be ruled as a 23-yard pass completion.
+Atlanta challenged the on-field ruling, but referee Carl Cheffers announced that the call stood, and the Falcons were charged their final timeout.

-Brady's next pass to Amendola gained 20 yards to the Falcons' 21-yard line as the clock ran down below the two-minute warning.
+Brady's next pass to Amendola gained 20 yards to the Atlanta 21-yard line as the clock ran down below the two-minute warning.
 Two more passes to White gained 20 yards and gave New England a first down at the 1-yard line.
-With 58 seconds left, White scored on a 1-yard touchdown run, and Brady completed a two-point conversion pass to Amendola, tying the score at 28 points apiece, thereby coming back from a 25-point deficit.
+With 58 seconds left, White scored on a 1-yard touchdown run, and Brady completed a two-point conversion pass to Amendola, tying the score at 28.

-With the hopes of winning their first championship on the line, Atlanta started their drive deep in their own end with just under a minute and no timeouts.
-The Falcons failed to get in range to score a possible game-winning field goal and punted, with the Patriots fair catching the ball at their own 35-yard line.
-The Patriots considered attempting a fair catch kick, which would be the first ever attempted in a Super Bowl.
-Instead, New England attempted a fake quarterback kneel running play for Dion Lewis, who gained several yards but failed to score.
-This ended the fourth quarter and forced the game into overtime, the first ever Super Bowl to go to overtime, and the first NFL title game to do so since the 1958 meeting between the Baltimore Colts and the New York Giants.
+The Falcons started their drive deep in their own territory with just under a minute and no timeouts.
+Atlanta could not get past their own 27-yard line and punted, with Edelman fair catching the ball at his own 35-yard line.
+New England considered attempting a fair catch kick, which would be the first ever attempted in a Super Bowl.
+Instead, New England attempted a fake quarterback kneel running play for running back Dion Lewis, who gained 13 yards, but failed to score.
+This ended regulation and forced the game into overtime, the first for a Super Bowl, and the first NFL title game to do so since the 1958 meeting between the Baltimore Colts and New York Giants.